 - Kingdom: Animalia

 - Class: Mammalia

 - Family: Felidae

 - Species: L. paradis

 Ocelot Distribution, Habitat, and Ecology

-Most notably, the actual range of the amazing Ocelot covers an extensive region which extends through portions of the United States, in North America, through Mexico and much of Central America and South America.
+Most notably, the actual range of the amazing Ocelot covers an extensive region of the globe.
+More precisely, this zone of habitation extends through portions of the United States, in North America, through Mexico and much of Central America and South America.

 But, population densities for the creature also vary somewhat widely throughout its range.
 However, the highest known density occurring in Panama.
 In all areas, though, this particular animal inhabits an impressively wide range of habitats.

 This flexibility contributed to its numbers rebounding from a few decades ago.
 These habitat types include such regions as rainforests, scrublands, mangrove forests, and even coastal marshes.
 It prefers lower elevations, but some occur as high as 9,843 ft (3,000 m).

 Like all wildcats, the breathtaking Ocelot also evolved to have an entirely carnivorous diet.
 Given its habitat range, and its size, its primary prey consists of smaller creatures.
 Thankfully, however, its native range continues to have an abundance of these.